alvarotrigo/skrollTop.js/README.md

 });
 ```

-Another example with all parameters would be as follow:
+Another example with all parameters would be as follows:

 ```javascript
 skrollTop.scrollTo({